Spinning Particles in Quantum Mechanics and Quantum Field Theory: Spinor QED

 \subsection{The $N$-photon amplitudes}

-The procedure for obtaining the $N$ - photon amplitude in spinor QED from the effective action (\ref{spinorQEDpi}) with (\ref{spinfactorgrass}) is completely analogous to the Scalar QED case treated in section \ref{Nphotscal}, and we proceed straight away to the analogue of (\ref{DNpointscal}):
+The procedure for obtaining the $N$ - photon amplitude in spinor QED from the effective action (\ref{spinorQEDpi}) with (\ref{spinfactorgrass}) is completely analogous to the Scalar QED case treated in section \ref{Nphotscal}, and we proceed\footnote{See section 3 for the analogous calculation of tree level scattering amplitudes.} straight away to the analogue of (\ref{DNpointscal}):

 Now $V^{\gamma}_{\rm spin}$ is the vertex operator for the emission or absorption of a photon by a spinor,

 \bear V^{\gamma}_{\rm spin}[k,\varepsilon] &\equiv & \int_0^Td\tau\, \Bigl[ \varepsilon\cdot \dot x(\tau)+2i \varepsilon\cdot \psi(\tau) k\cdot\psi(\tau)\Bigr] \,\e^{ik\cdot x(\tau)} \, , \ear the second term in brackets being the momentum-space version of the $\psi\cdot F\cdot\psi$ - term in (\ref{spinfactorgrass}).